There are a variety of reasons why you would want to remove a GPU from your current PC setup.

 Perhaps you would want to clean your GPU because it has been installed for quite a long time, or maybe you would want to downgrade since you do not need all that power currently installed in your PC and would want to lower your electrical bills and earn a bit of extra cash by selling the better GPU.

-A variety of reasons indeed!
-In this guide, we will be going through a step-by-step process on how you would remove your GPU from your PC and make way for your new or spare GPU or if you would just want to give it a bit of a clean-up.
+In this guide, we will be going through a step-by-step process on how to remove a graphics card from your PC and make way for your new or spare GPU or if you would just want to give it a bit of a clean-up.

 1. Remove Existing GPU Drivers with Display Driver Uninstaller (DDU)

 If you are only cleaning your GPU or if you are replacing your GPU with a GPU that is similar to your current one, you can completely skip this step as you will be using the same drivers as before.

 Before we start doing anything physical to our PC and yanking out the GPU, we would first want to prepare our PC (software-wise) to receive a new GPU.
 Display Driver Uninstaller (or DDU for short) is a program that uninstalls any previous GPU drivers that could be found in your PC.

 This program ensures that the installation of a new GPU driver goes by smoothly as any remnants of the old GPU driver could potentially cause errors with your new GPU or when installing the drivers for your new GPU.
 This is especially true if you are jumping from one brand of GPU to a different one or if you are upgrading or downgrading your current GPU with one that spans a couple of years.

 To download DDU, just head on over to this site for the download link.
 The site itself also has instructions on how to use the program, and if you somehow miss those instructions, the program itself has instructions as well.
 So just follow those instructions and you will have a painless time switching drivers and your PC will thank you for it.

 Assuming you already have your PC shut down, you can also skip this step.